Divisions of Play

 (return to top)

-In late August, every player on every team must be weighed to be eligible to play Pop Warner football.
+On Saturday, August 18, every player on every team must be weighed to be eligible to play Pop Warner football.
 Your coach will inform you of the specific date, time and location.
 If the player fails to attend the weigh-in or fails to make the required weight (minimum or maximum) of the division at the certification weigh-in, there is usually one more certification opportunity a few days later.
 If the player does not qualify at that certification, the player is ineligible to participate in Pop Warner Football for the entire season.
 The certification weigh-in is a mandatory event!

 Registration will be online in 2017 through the SPYA website.
 Registration will be open from May 1 through July 7.